 Members can offer proposals for discussion at the meeting as long as these are submitted at least seven days before the meeting.

 The meeting will be in the Brunswick Pub’s function room (199 Malmesbury Park Road, BH8 8PX) at 11:15 (to 12:45 latest) on Saturday 28th September 2019.

 This website is the centre for information about the Queen’s Park Ward Area Neighbourhood Forum.
-The Forum is a group of people from the local community who live or work in the Queen’s Park electoral ward; anyone from that community can join.
-The Forum has been approved by the council to create a document called a Neighbourhood Plan.
-This will become a part of the Bournemouth Planning legislation which governs all planning applications in the ward.
+The Forum is a group of people from the local community who live or work in the area shown by the map below; anyone from that community can join.
+The Forum is approved by the council to create a document called a Neighbourhood Plan.
+This will become a part of the council Planning legislation that governs all planning applications in the ward.

 Our latest news is generally on our Facebook page (link at the bottom).
 You can use Facebook to comment, suggest ideas, volunteer or simply keep up with our progress.

 The country is short of homes and not enough new ones are being built.
-The government intends to increase the number of new homes being created (Policy Paper).
-Bournemouth Council has assessed that the targets for new dwellings will almost double from the previous plans (White Paper).
+The government intends to increase the number of new homes (Policy Paper).
+The Council has assessed that targets for new dwellings in Bournemouth will almost double from the previous plans (White Paper).
 A Neighbourhood Plan will let us, the community, influence how our area changes.

 A Neighbourhood Plan will give us statutory powers to shape the development of our area.
 The Plan will set planning policies for the neighbourhood area; these will be used to decide whether or not to approve Planning Applications.

 This gives us, the people who know and love the area, rather than the Local Planning Authority, a powerful tool to ensure we get the right types of development, in the right places.